priyavrat-misra/til-in-java/README.md

 ###### Day 04
 - array and class variables are pointers/object references.
 - a default initial value is assigned to each element of a newly allocated array if no initial value is specified.
 For numerical types it is `0`, for boolean it is `false` and for any pointer/object reference it is `null`.
 - 2D arrays need not be rectangular, each row can be of different length.
+Helpful for symmetric matrices.
 > ```java
 > int[][] A = new int[3][4];  // rectangular
 >